ArthurDumas/logcat2excel/README.md

 ## To do

-Create Excel worksheet as a formatted table.
+1. Create Excel worksheet as a formatted table.
+2. Improve regex line parser.

 ## To use